SandeepReddy100/PSQL_LEARNING/readme.md

-# PostgreSQL Mastery Guide & Reference Repository
+# PostgreSQL Mastery Guide & Reference Repository LL

 A comprehensive, categorized reference repository containing structured notes, commands, and advanced queries for PostgreSQL.
 This repository is designed to serve as a complete revision guide and a practical blueprint for integrating relational database architecture into modern backend workflows.